 After May 31, you must make your check payable to the Suffolk County Comptroller's Office and mail with property information to: Suffolk County Treasurer330 Center DriveRiverhead, NY 11901

-CURBY cans can be purchased for $20 at the Town Clerk’s office in Town Hall, at the landfill, and at Manorville Compost Facility.
+CURBY recycling cans can be purchased for $20 at the Town Clerk’s office in Town Hall, at the Landfill, and at the Manorville Compost Facility.

-Residents can request a free Recycle Brookhaven sticker to identify their recycling can by calling 631-451-8696.
+Residents can request a free Recycle Brookhaven sticker to identify their recycling can by submitting an online request or calling 631-451-8696.